 We have always been proud of the high standards we hold for the cleanliness of our vessels.
 We are now taking additional measures to maintain even higher standards with a rigorous process of cleanliness, sanitizing and hygiene.
 Here are the extra steps we are taking to provide you with the hygiene standards and service to keep everyone healthy:

 Our trained crew thoroughly sanitizes the vessels daily.
 We use a medical grade disinfectant biocide to sanitize all interior areas throughout the vessel.
 The crew will sanitize outer handrails and handles.
 The crew use a “fogger” to disinfect enclosed areas such as the cabin and restrooms to ensure proper sanitation for your trip.
 Interior counter tops, doors, and tables are sanitized on a regular basis.

 HAND WASHING AND HAND SANITIZING

 You will find our hand sanitizing station inside the main cabin and our restrooms on the lower level of each vessel for your convenience.
-Our crews are required to properly wash and sanitize their hands on a regular basis throughout their shifts.

 |Reducing Payment Contact Points: